-- check the copyright year in README.md, docs/conf.py, and app/Resources/views/base.html. twig; - if assets were modified, bump the version number in config.yml under framework/assets/version; and - update RELEASE_NOTES.md with any notable new information for the end user.
+- check the copyright year in README.md, docs/conf.py, and app/Resources/views/base.html. twig; - if assets were modified, bump the version number in config.yml under framework/assets/version; - update the branch of the stable build status badge in README .md; and - update RELEASE_NOTES . md with any notable new information for the end user.